 Lanolin – Is harvested from sheep and is excellent at locking moisture into balms or creams.
 Wonderfully, shea butter that can be found in many of the creams here makes an excellent vegan alternative.

 Before you swallow any supplements or apply any creams, you must know that you’re buying good quality products.
 Poorly made skincare may not work and could irritate or damage your skin.
 To ensure you only buy the best, you can check:

 The expiration date – Only accept products that are in date and haven’t been sitting in a warehouse for years.

-For parabens, formaldehyde and sulfates – These are all ingredients that should be avoided.
-They may cause irritation or even affect your hormones levels.
+Free from parabens, formaldehyde and sulfates – These are all ingredients that should be avoided.
+They may cause irritation or even affect your hormone levels.

 That it suits your skin type – For a skin product to work, it needs to be appropriate to your skin.
 If you know your skin type, you're more likely to be able to find a product that matches your needs and gives you results.
 The three main skin types are:

 What active ingredients it contains – There are numerous excellent skincare ingredients available, but some of the best include: